-There are more than a hundred different defined morphs, which you can pick up at pet shops, trade shows and online.
+There are more than a hundred different defined morphs, which you can get at pet shops, trade shows, and online.
+A few examples include:

 |Axanthic||Black and white||These cost $300 on average, up to $2500.|

 |Albino||Light orange||These cost $200 on average, up to $1500.|

 |Banana||Yellow||These cost $300 on average, up to $1500.|

-|Piebald||A mix between spots of normal color and plain white)||These cost $500 on average, up to several thousand.|
+|Piebald||A mix between spots of normal color and plain white||These cost $500 on average, up to several thousand.|

 - The decreased likelihood of parasites like ticks, mites, and worms

-|Scaleless corn snakes||These are about $500 but can be up to $1000.|
+|Scaleless:||Anerythristic corns have no scales||These are about $500 but can be up to $1000.|

-|Hypomelanistic corn snakes (lost most of their dark pigmentation, but not the light brown/yellow/orange/red)||These are about $150 but can be up to $1000.|
+|Hypomelanistic:||Lost most of their dark pigmentation, but not the light brown/yellow/orange/red||These are about $150 but can cost up to $1000.|

 Of course, there are many more morphs than this and interbreeds between morphs.
 So, for example, you can have a scaleless albino corn snake, which might cost even more.